etjcl/SPSORC/README.md

 - `data_includes/experiment_data.js` - All experimental items, fillers, and Latin square logic
 - `chunk_includes/intro_spanish.html` - Spanish consent form and participant information
 - `Experiment_Latin_Square_Lists.xlsx` - Source data with all 6 lists

-## Running the Experiment

-1. Upload to IbexFarm or run locally
-2. Open `experiment.html` in a browser
-3. The counter automatically assigns participants to lists 1-6 in rotation
-4. Each participant sees:
-   - Intro form (consent + demographics)
-   - 3 practice items
-   - 24 experimental items mixed with 34 fillers (randomized)

-## Notes

-- The experiment uses Ibex 0.3-beta syntax
-- Results are automatically saved through Ibex
-- The counter increments after each participant completes the experiment